kacrosby/HW2-510/README.md

 ```
 npm install c8 --save-dev
 ```
-In the command above, the `--save-dev` option modifies `package.json`.
+In the command above, the `--save-dev` option modifies `package.json`, adding the `c8` tool to the list of [dependencies](https://en.wikipedia.org/wiki/Dependency_hell), sometimes making the software more complex to maintain.
 Commit this change to your repo (i.e. `git add package.json` followed by `git commit -m'adding c8 tool'` followed by `git push`).

 Now you can run the tests in `test/test.js` from your repo directory.
 In the command below, `npx` is the "nodejs" execution command, which runs a node command (like `c8`) locally with having it installed in a module (like `index.js` or `weather.js`):
 ```